egzakt/UnifikSystemBundle/Resources/doc/deletable.md

 This service is a core functionality of this framework.
 It's intended to be used when you want to delete an entity from your application.
 In fact, it's working in the background, you will never call the service directly.
 But how does it work ?

-You have only one way to remove an entity from your controller : get the EntityManager and call remove() on it.

-But, what if we need to perform extra operations before deleting an entity ?
-What if we want to restrict the deletion of an entity with some conditions ?
-We can't.

-And this is why this "Deletable Service" come from.
-With him, we will be able to perform any operation we want on our entity before deleting them.
-So, let's see how it will work :

 ## Inside the controller

 In your controller, you will have to retrieve your EntityRepository.
 In the parent of this object, a new method has been added : delete().
 This is the method you will have to call.
-Simple ?
 Let's see a bit of code :
 ```php
 <?php
 public function delete($id)